bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

 ## Installation guide

-In order to ease your environment setup, we provide a Docker image called **[BCD Controller](bcd_controller.md)** image which contains all required dependencies and tools for the control workstation (ie. the host from which Bonita Continuous Delivery commands are launched).
+In order to ease your environment setup, we provide a Docker image called **[BCD Controller](bcd_controller.md)** image which contains all required dependencies and tools for the control host (ie. the host from which Bonita Continuous Delivery commands are launched).

 ### Common installation steps

-Follow these installation steps on your control workstation.
+Follow these installation steps on your control host.

 1. Make sure Docker is installed as described in the [Install Docker](https://docs.docker.com/engine/installation/) documentation.